raphaelmue/dashup/docs/specifications/ucs/user_management/login_register/UCS_login_register.md

 # 1. Login / Register - Brief Description

 In the use case _login / register_ each user is referenced by a unique e-mail address.
-During registration users have to provide a username, e-mail address and password.
+During registration users have to provide a username (which is as well unique), e-mail address and password.
 The password has to be repeated correctly.
 To log in users have to provide the password and e-mail address for their account and are directed to the central dashboard if all credentials entered are correct.
 Browser cookies will store user sessions, making repeated login processes redundant.

 # 2. Flow of Events